-We plan to fund our future business operations using cash on hand, through proceeds realized in connection with the commercialization of our technologies, through proceeds from the sale of the our CDMO entity or the facility, through the collection or proceeds from the sale of additional equity or other securities.
-The Term Loan with Woodforest and the Guaranty requires we maintain an unrestricted eash balance of \$7.5 million, which limits our ability to use our funds for operations.
-We are currently in default of this liquidity covenant, which default has been waived for a short period of time dependent upon us meeting certain milestones such that the default is no longer waived and if Woodforest makes a demad for the acceleration of all payments due to this default, it could result in all obligations that are guaranteed being due and payable immediately without further notice.
-We cannot be certain that such funding will be available on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technologies, product that we would otherwise seek to develop or commercialize; or d) possibly cease operations.
+We plan to fund our future business operations using cash on hand, through proceeds realized in connection with the commercialization of our technologies, through proceeds from the sale of the our CDMO entity or the facility, through the collection or proceeds from our license agreement with Fraunhofer, through potential proceeds from the sale or out-licensing of assets, and through proceeds from the sale of additional equity or other securities.
+The Term with Woodforest and the Guaranty requires we maintain an unrestricted cash balance of \$7.5 million, which limits our ability to use our funds for operations.
+We are currently in default of this liquidity covenant, which default has been waived for a short period of time dependent upon us meeting certain milestones.
+If we should not meet the milestones such that the default is no longer waived and if Woodforest makes a demand for the acceleration of all payments due to this default, it could result in all obligations that are guaranteed being due and payable immediately without further notice.
+We cannot be certain that such funding will be available on favorable terms or available at all.
+If we are unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that we would otherwise seek to develop or commercialize; or d) possibly cease operations.